 You can apply online on our Apply to Start School page.

-For applications received by 3 May 2024, we will send outcomes the week beginning 7 June 2024.
+For applications received by 2 May 2025, we will send outcomes on 6 June 2025.
 These will be sent by email or by second-class post.

 If a change of preference is received and can be offered, the previous school place offer will automatically be withdrawn.
 It is not possible to withdraw a late application with a change of preference once the closing date has passed.